Prarthna-design/Matplotlib/README.md

-added code to check the number of mice added code to get the duplicate mice by ID number that hows upo for Mouce ID and Timepoint We chose to add code to get all the data for the duplicate mouse ID
+added code to check the number of mice added code to get the duplicate mice by ID number that hows upo for Mouce ID and Timepoint We chose to add code to get all the data for the duplicate mouse ID added code to create a clean DataFrame by dropping the duplicate mouse by its ID